 Members commit to at least one initiative in each of the following categories:

-1. List job openings on Illinois Job Link and on the Hero to Hired (H2H) job websites.
+1. List job openings on Illinois Job Link and on the US.jobs by the National Labor Exchange.

 2. List job openings on Illinois Job Link and participate in at least two state-sponsored veteran hiring events in a calendar year.